-Marinated Pickled Tomatoes, my version of Russian quick pickled tomatoes (малосольных помидоры) is an easy and delicious way to prepare tomatoes.
-It’s a cross between fresh tomatoes and Canned Pickled Russian Tomatoes.
+Marinated Tomatoes, my version of Russian quick pickled tomatoes (маринованный помидоры).
+It’s an easy and delicious way to prepare tomatoes.
+A cross between fresh tomatoes and Canned Pickled Russian Tomatoes.
 This recipe needs to remain refrigerated, and gets tastier the longer it marinates.

 Pickling vegetables is a staple in Russian foods.
 Cabbage, cucumbers, tomatoes, carrots, potatoes and garlic are all staples of the Russian diet.
 A salty brine is used to preserve vegetables, such as whole tomatoes for the winter.

-Heinz Ketchup is the perfect addition to my Marinated Pickled Tomatoes (малосольных помидоры), as it has spices, sugar and vinegar in the ingredients already, adding a tangy pickled taste to the tomato sauce.
-I love the flavour of cilantro, dill and basil infused with the Heinz Ketchup mixture.
-The longer the tomato marinates in the mixture, the stronger the flavours are.
+Heinz Ketchup is the perfect addition to my Marinated Tomatoes, as it has spices, sugar and vinegar in the ingredients already, adding a tangy pickled taste to the tomato sauce.
+I love the flavor of cilantro, dill and basil infused with the Heinz Ketchup mixture.
+The longer the tomato marinates in the mixture, the stronger the flavors are.
 Try to leave this for one week before eating to allow time to marinate.
-The cilantro is the hero herb flavour in this recipe, don’t be afraid to for flavor.
+The cilantro is the hero herb flavor in this recipe, don’t be afraid to for flavor.

 The flavors after 1 month in the fridge are absolutely amazing! (if they last that long in your fridge!)
-The tomatoes keep their ‘just picked’ juicy freshness, full of flavour, just asking to be mopped up with crusty bread.
-Keep the Marinated Pickled Tomatoes (малосольных помидоры) refrigerated, they cannot be kept on the shelf or pantry.
+The tomatoes keep their ‘just picked’ juicy freshness, full of flavor, just asking to be mopped up with crusty bread.
+Keep the Marinated Tomatoes refrigerated, they cannot be kept on the shelf or pantry.

 - fresh whole tomatoes

 - bunch of fresh cilantro